ericmjl/protein-systematic-characterization/experiments/20161007-hackytaq-repeat/20161012-hackytaq-final-repeat.md

 ![sequencing result screenshot](./20161013-sequencing-screenshot.png)

 I downloaded the data to the folder `sequencing-results-final/`.
 I then copied over the alignment script from before and the `victoria-pb2.fasta` file to the same directory, and ran it.
 This time round, the sequences were aligned perfectly.
 I think I can use this in the `temp-20160927-hackytaq` directory.
+I copied the files over and appended an `r1` to the end of the filename before the `.seq` extension, and then re-ran the hackytaq notebook.